-A number of serious questions have been omitted from the "Communist Review."
+A number of serious questions have been omitted from the Communist Review.
 While it stressed the need for improvement of our work in the factories, in the reformist trade unions, in the leading of economic struggles of the workers, and building the Party and revolutionary unions, there is nothing in the journal which deals concretely with work among the farmers, how to penetrate the ranks of the farmers and build the Party among them.
 This is not accidental.
-There is a deep-rooted under-estimation of this work reflected also in our legal press.
-The agrarian problem is one of the most important problems confronting the Canadian Party to-day.
+There is a deep rooted underestimation of this work reflected also in our legal press.
+The agrarian problem is one of the most important problems confronting the Canadian Party today.
 The agrarian crisis has been aggravated by the severe drought which has destroyed thousands of acres of crops, bringing hundreds of farmers to abject ruin.
 The bourgeoisie are now making a savage offensive on the farmers in an effort to improve their own position.
-Recently the farmers of Western Canada held a united front conference for Action and the Farmers' Unity League held its annual convention, yet of these, not a word is mentioned in the "Communist Review" which would be of guidance to the revolutionary farmers at both of these events.
-Such underestimation of work among the farmers leads to the strengthening of the hold of the reformists among the farmers and especially that of the fascists in Quebec.
-This neglect must be immediately corrected in the forthcoming issues of the "Communist Review."
-The lessons and tasks formulated at the two conferences must be popularised among the broad mass of farmers, the Party must be mobilised for this work.
+Recently the farmers of Western Canada held a united front conference for action and the Farmers' Unity League held its annual convention, yet of these, not a word is contained in the Communist Review which would be of guidance to the revolutionary farmers at both of these events.
+Such underestimation of work among the farmers leads to the strengthening of the hold of the reformists among the farmers and especially the fascists in Quebec.
+This neglect must be immediately corrected in the forthcoming issues of the Communist Review.
+The lessons and tasks formulated at the two conferences must be popularized among the broad mass of farmers, the Party must be mobilized for this

-A big defect in the "Communist Review" is that up to now there has been an absence of a constant review of experience of Party work based on concrete examples of good and bad work in a given district, section, factory and street cell, or party fraction in a trade union or mass organisation.
-A special section should be devoted in each issue to the inner organisation and life of the Party and problems confronting the different units.
+A big defect in the Communist Review is that up to now there has been an absence of a constant review of experience of Party work based on concrete examples of good and bad work in a given district, section, factory and street nucleus, a Party fraction in a trade union or mass organization.
+A special section should be devoted in each issue to the inner organization and life of the Party and problems confronting the different units.

-More detailed articles should be published dealing with problems of strike strategy and tactics, thus equipping our comrades who lead strikes on questions regarding the organisation and leadership of strikes.
-The "Communist Review" should deal with questions of the training and promotion of cadres of strike leaders, trade union functionaries and Party organisers.
-It must popularise more than hitherto the decisions of the Comintern and ensure that the theories of Marx and Lenin are studied.
+More detailed articles should be published dealing with problems of strike strategy and tactics, thus equipping our comrades who lead strikes on questions regarding the organization and leadership of strikes.
+The Communist Review should deal with questions of the training and promotion of cadres of strike leaders, trade union functionaries and Party organizers.
+It must popularize more than hitherto the decisions of the Comintern and ensure that the theories of Marx and Lenin are studied.